 The 6 week course introduces a completely new model of learning, which treats the classroom as the workspace.
 This program emphasizes experiential learning and focuses on addressing real-world challenges with respect to workplace innovation.
 It will include virtual visitations by workplace organizations and interdisciplinary subject matter experts who will engage with participants share strategies and explore how to design and foster cultures of innovation within workplace settings.

 This program titled “KM and Workplace Innovation” is sponsored by the iSchool of the Faculty for Information Sciences at the University of Toronto.
-Industry challenge sponsors will be the Bank of Canada and the Canadian Mortgage and Housing Corporation.
+Industry challenge sponsors will be the Bank of Canada and Canada Mortgage and Housing Corporation.

 The knowledge economy requires that organizations remain on a continual trajectory of innovation if they wish to survive and thrive in a world characterized by exponential change.
 This will require organizations and individuals to think, work and learn differently than they have done in the past.